spasutto/cw-trainer/README.md

  - Numbers : 0-9
  - Symbols : 19 symbols (for the most part not included in Koch's lessons)
  - QSO : chunks of sample QSO, with randomly generated callsigns, RST...
- - Free text : Randomly picked portions of Oliver Twist (by Charles Dickens, thanks to [Projet Gutenberg](https://www.gutenberg.org/ebooks/730) !)
+ - Free text : Randomly picked portions of Oliver Twist (by Charles Dickens, thanks to [Project Gutenberg](https://www.gutenberg.org/ebooks/730) !)

+### Simple mode
+Type the letter you just heard till success then prepare for the next one.
+Press space to hear again the current letter

+### learn mode
+Type a letter/symbol and it will be played in morse, displayed in dots and dashes and also spelled out loud in the current browser defined language (if your browser [support speech synthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis#browser_compatibility))

 ## Commands
  - <kbd>space</kbd> : pause ( <kbd>ctrl</kbd>-<kbd>space</kbd> if input has focus)
  - <kbd>left</kbd>/<kbd>right</kbd> : fast forward/rewind ( <kbd>ctrl</kbd>-<kbd>left</kbd>/<kbd>right</kbd> if input has focus)
+ - <kbd>end</kbd>/<kbd>home</kbd> : fast fwd to start/end ( <kbd>ctrl</kbd>-<kbd>end</kbd>/<kbd>home</kbd> if input has focus)
  - **right click on  play** (long click on touch devices) to activate "Automatic start"
  - **double click on app's name** to display symbols currently being played